drbean/edit/likaiway/zhao_IJIE_R1_Proof.md

 Falls are common both in daily life and at work.
-They have led to unintentional injuries globally (Hsieh et al., 2020; Hsu, 2016; Li et al., 2019a; Wadhwaniya et.al., 2017) and have caused huge economic losses to individuals and our society (Amandus et al., 2012; Ramaswamy & Mosher, 2018).
-The proportion of falls among all types of injury in the globe has increased from 23.1% in 1997-2007 to 27.7% in 2007-2017 (James et al., 2018).
-During 2009 to 2018, the proportions of falls at work in Taiwan and the United States were between 15.82% and 21.21%, and between 24.35% and 26.97% among all occupational injuries, respectively (BLS, 2019; OSHA, 2019).
-Falls occur because of slip, trip, loss of balance, and some other reasons.
+They have led to unintentional injuries globally (Hsieh et al., 2020; Hsu, 2016; Li et al., 2019a; Wadhwaniya et.al., 2017) and have caused huge economic losses to individuals and society (Amandus et al., 2012; Ramaswamy & Mosher, 2018).
+The proportion of falls among all types of injury around the globe increased from 23.1% in 1997-2007 to 27.7% in 2007-2017 (James et al., 2018).
+During the period 2009 to 2018, the proportions of falls at work in Taiwan and the United States rose from 15.82% to 21.21%, and from 24.35% to 26.97% of all occupational injuries, respectively (BLS, 2019; OSHA, 2019).
+Falls occur because of slips, trips and loss of balance, among other reasons.
 The literature has shown that tripping and slipping are the main contributors of falls (Bentley & Haslam, 1999;
 Berg et al., 1997).
 Tripping has been considered one of the main precedent events that leads to falling for the elderly.
-More than a third (35% to 47%) of elderly falls occurred because of tripping (Berg et al., 1997; Overstall et al., 1977).
-Thus, studying the mechanism and influencing factors of tripping are significant for the safety for both the public and the workers.
+More than a third (35% to 47%) of elderly falls occur because of tripping (Berg et al., 1997; Overstall et al., 1977).
+Thus, studying the mechanisms and influencing factors in tripping is of significant benefit for the safety of both the public and workers.

 Previous studies have shown that the factors causing tripping can be divided into two aspects: unsafe environments and unsafe behaviors